Beyond Risk Management Ltd. Training, Audits,

 Elaine is also a director in Risky Business Productions Ltd. a video production company that produces safety and training videos as well as historical documentary projects.

-Elaine has been a full member of the International Society of Air Safety Investigators (ISASI) for seventeen years and has sat as a member of the executive of the Canadian Society since 1994.
+Elaine has been a full member of the International Society of Air Safety Investigators (ISASI) since 1990 and has sat as a member of the executive of the Canadian Society since 1994.

 portrait of Brendan Kapuscinski